tymyrddin/purple/source/docs/cloud/identity-collapse.md

 ## Reaching the control plane

 Initial access into the control plane often does not look like a traditional intrusion.
-A leaked credential in a public repository, a phishing victim with privileged access, a misconfigured CI/CD pipeline with deployment credentials, or a compromised endpoint with cached cloud session tokens, each produces control-plane access without the network-level signatures that endpoint-focused detection is tuned for.
+A [leaked credential in a public repository](attack-surface.md), a phishing victim with privileged access, a misconfigured CI/CD pipeline with deployment credentials, a workload whose [metadata service](metadata-abuse.md) hands over its role credentials, or a compromised endpoint with cached cloud session tokens, each produces control-plane access without the network-level signatures that endpoint-focused detection is tuned for.

 ## Hunting for control-plane persistence

-Detection in this domain depends on watching the control plane closely.
+[Detection in this domain](cloud-detection.md) depends on watching the control plane closely.
 Unusual API calls.
 IAM changes outside normal change windows.
 New credential creation events.
 Role assumptions from unusual sources.
 Changes to the audit configuration itself.
 Each is a signal worth alerting on, with the understanding that a sufficiently sophisticated attacker will attempt to disable the audit configuration before doing anything visibly suspicious.